-Consumer wellbeing is the focal point of TGB's business strategy.
-We ensure this by providing a vast selection of 'good for you' beverages.
+Consumer wellbeing is key to TGB's business strategy.
+We ensure this by providing a vast selection of natural beverages - tea, coffee and water.

 In an ambitious move, Tetley has launched a range of 'super green teas' that are the first functional green teas in the UK with proven health benefits.
 Tetley's four new Super Green Teas are supported by European Food Standards Agency (EFSA) approved health claims, relating to supporting one's immune system and helping reduce tiredness and fatigue.
 For immune system support, Tetley is launching Tetley Super Green Tea Immune which contains Vitamin C and comes in two delicious flavours - Tropical or Lemon and Honey.
 Or for a healthy pick-me-up to reduce tiredness, Tetley Super Green Tea Boost with added vitamin B6 comes in Berry Burst and also Lime flavours.
 In addition to the vitamin enhancement, the new range delivers on taste too.
 The teas use premium natural flavours, which have been slow dried to lock in the flavour.
 This makes a real difference to the taste of the teas and overcomes the disappointment many consumers experience with the taste of green tea.
+Following the success of this line, Tetley also launched Super Fruits Tea, a range of four delicious fruit and herbal products with the same Vitamin variants as Super Green; while the newest extension to the range of Super teas feature Heart, Detox and Beauty.